2mug1/minecraft-user-search/README.md

-# biomex
+# minecraft-user-search

 ## Licence
-iamtakagi/biomex is provided under the MIT license.
+iamtakagi/minecraft-user-search is provided under the MIT license.